• Home

 6. Check out the Navigli canals

 The Navigli district is one of the best places to visit in Milan, especially if you’re after a buzzing atmosphere and excellent cocktail bars.
-It’s one of the busiest nightlife spots in Milan and features charming (and functional) canals reminiscent of the ones in Venice or Amsterdam.
+It’s one of the busiest nightlife spots in Milan and features charming (and functional) canals reminiscent of the ones found in Venice or Amsterdam.

 The canals are flanked by restaurants and cocktail bars, and is one of the best places to catch the sunset in Milan.
 If you’re headed to Navigli on a Friday or Saturday evening make sure you book ahead for dinner, as restaurants are often fully booked in advance!
 The easiest way to get there is via the number 2 green subway line – get off at P. ta Genova.

 Ready to book your trip to Milan?
-If you only have 2 days in Milan then I recommend checking out the Zebra Rosso boutique apartments in Brera for easy access to the subway and the Duomo di Milano.
+If you only have 2 days in Milan then I recommend checking out the Zebra Rosso boutique apartments in Brera for easy access to excellent restaurants, the subway and the Duomo di Milano.
 Alternatively you can also check out other highly rated hotels in Milan by clicking here!

 Where to eat and drink in Milan